solidusio/solidus/guides/payments/payment-processing.md

 # Payment processing

 Solidus does not process payments.
-Instead, it relies on payment service providers like Stripe or Braintree.
-So, in order to process payments, your [`Spree::PaymentMethod`s][payment-methods] should first integrate with, and send payment data to, your payment service provider.
+Instead, it relies on [payment service providers][psp] like Stripe or Braintree.
+So, in order to process payments, your [payment methods][payment-methods] should first integrate with, and send payment data to, your payment service provider.

-While the `Spree::Payment` model executes much of the processing logic and manages the state of the payment (before and after processing), note that it inherits from the [`Spree::Payment::Processing` class][spree-payment-processing].
+While the `Spree::Payment` model executes much of the processing logic and manages the state of the payment (before and after processing), note that it includes the [`Spree::Payment::Processing` class][spree-payment-processing].

 <!-- TODO:
   Add links to payment service providers article in this introduction once it is